How Much Epoxy for a River Table or Deep Pour (Lifts, Pours & Wait Times)

 Mold Shape

-• Rectangle, round, or river table — each shape asks for the dimensions it actually needs
+• Rectangle, round, or river table, and each shape asks for the dimensions it actually needs

 River Table Dimensions